 If your dentist just told you that you’re in need of a dental crown, then you might have started to feel a little panicked.
-A dental crown can be a costly procedure only to the root canal and should be avoided.
+A dental crown can be a costly procedure and should be avoided if possible.

-While there are times that you’re going to need to get a crown to properly take care of your teeth, at Wayzata Dental, we first like to look at some of the alternatives to dental crowns.
+While there are times a dental crown is the correct procedure, at Wayzata Dental, we first like to look at some of the alternatives to dental crowns.
 Alternatives can be much less invasive than traditional dental crowns and much more cost-effective.

 Why You Might Need a Dental Crown

 Here are some of the main reasons why you might need a dental crown.